John A. List: Education

-List's recent education research was recently discussed in Bloomberg.
+The CHECC is aimed at studying programs that will decrease the achievement gap.
+The goal of CHECC is to intervene as early as possible to generate effects that are as great as possible.
+The center was started by List together with world-renowned scholars at the University of Chicago and Harvard University, was awarded a $10M grant from the Griffin Foundation to launch the Chicago Heights Early Childhood Center (CHECC), one of the most comprehensive longitudinal early childhood studies ever conducted.
+With nearly 1,500 child participants, CHECC aimed to identify programs and strategies for improving student education in America's schools and to try to understand how to best foster development during the early years of a child's life and to place children on a successful path.
+Test scores of children participating showing improvement, the 2011-2012 mid-year assessment scores revealed an impressive 16.75% percentile increase from 2010 fall assessment scores.
+Children entering the program often test below average (35.5-percentile), but by the mid-year assessment of the second year, the majority of children are scoring at average (50-percentile), priming them for kindergarten and further educational attainment.

+As part of the CHECC Professor List and his team also established a Parent Academy, a program that paid parents a stipend of up to $7,000 per year to attend bi-weekly workshops with their children and learn about parenting strategies.
+Findings from their randomized evaluation reveal that incentives to parents lead to large gains in achievement and that preschool programs may result in sustained positive impacts on achievement.
+They continue to track progress and results for graduated students.

 List co-founded and co-directs the Thirty Million Words Center for Early Learning and Public Health along with Dana L. Suskind.

 Other research

 List has studied the economics of discrimination, finding that discrimination in marketplaces is statistical discrimination, rarely motivated by animus.
 He has also investigated gender differences in competition and wages, finding that men are more likely to apply for jobs that offer incentive pay than women.
 He has also researched the role of gender in competition in matrilineal and patriarchal societies, finding that women in matrilineal societies opt to compete at similar levels to men in patriarchal societies.
 List has also used experiments to test ideas in finance.
 He has tested the options model, information cascades, and the equity premium puzzle with undergraduate students and professional traders.
 Many of these ideas were advanced by List when he taught at the Finnish School of Finance in 2007 on field experiments in Finance.